 Our project will test, develop, and evaluate two innovative and exciting methods that use drones as a replacement for the standard ground surveys, which means the surveys could potentially be undertaken much faster, across larger areas and at lower costs.

-We will fit the drones with both standard cameras, to see if they can spot nests from the sky instead, and thermal cameras, to see if we can spot individual orangutans in the canopy at night using their heat signature.
+We will fly standard drones over the forest, to see if they can spot nests from the sky instead, and also use drones with thermal cameras, to see if we can spot individual orangutans in the canopy at night using their heat signature.

 If these methods are successful, it will revolutionise how we monitor existing orangutan populations, allow us to survey new areas that are at risk of being deforested for tropical agriculture such as oil palm, and help establish new protected areas to prevent the orangutans there being lost forever.